My Challenge This Fall (Philippians 2:12-13)

 Christ in you makes you more like Spider-Man than Batman.
 Something alien to you, from outside of you, has entered into you and changed your nature.
 You now have power that you did not have before.
 The trouble with this analogy is that Spider-Man became something more than human, while we instead are being restored to our full humanity.
 We are becoming more like Christ.
 (Union With Christ)

 When we grow, we take an active role.
 But we’re only ever working out what God has already worked in us.
 We say, “Look at what we did!
 Look at how much more patient and kind I am!”
-And meantime God is cleaning up the mess we’ve made.
+And in the meantime, God is cleaning up the mess we’ve made.
 We must work hard, but we’re only ever working out what God has already worked in us.

 Three Areas to Work Out

-Let me give you three areas that God is calling us to work things out here at Liberty Grace this year.
+Let me give you three areas in which God is calling us to work things out here at Liberty Grace this year.
 All of them are right in the text, but I want to get very practical about what this will look like in Liberty Grace Church.

 First: Let’s live in community.